vlipovetskii/solid-principles-kotlin/README.md

 # solid-principles-kotlin
-Sample codes for "Solid Design Principles" in kotlin
+Samples for "Solid Design Principles" in kotlin, based on https://github.com/muratkarakas/solid-principles in java